Blog Home

 When all the changes stress you out.

-A healthy lifestyle is possible, but you may feel overwhelmed when starting out.
-Choosing healthier foods, exercising, and dealing with emotional issues may leave you unsure of where to start.
-Meditate on affirmations that focus on confidence in your ability to reach your goals such as “one day at a time,” “small changes make a big difference,” and “keep trying; it will get easier.”
+A healthy lifestyle is possible, but you may feel overwhelmed when starting.
+Choosing healthier foods, exercising, and dealing with emotional issues may leave you unsure where to start.
+Focus on affirmations that focus on confidence in your ability to reach your goals, such as “One day at a time,” “Small changes make a big difference,” and “Keep trying; it will get easier.”

 When you gain weight.

-It’s normal for the number on the the scale to fluctuate as you work towards your weight loss goal, but an increase is discouraging.
-Prevent weight gain from getting you off track by meditating on a phrase that focuses on the bigger picture.
-“Health is a journey,” “I am working hard; results will come,” or “my health includes more than weight” are all examples of affirmations that will help you view minor gains in a more positive way.
+It’s normal for the number on the scale to fluctuate as you work towards your weight loss goal, but an increase can be discouraging.
+Prevent weight gain from getting you off track by focusing on the bigger picture.
+“Health is a journey,” “I am working hard; results will come,” and “My health includes more than weight” are all examples of affirmations that will help you view minor setbacks more positively.

 When you have to skip a workout.

-Some days things simply don’t go as planned, and a workout will not be possible.
+Some days, life doesn’t go as planned, and a workout is not possible.
 Don’t let one missed day ruin how you view months of hard work.
 Be flexible and patient with yourself.
-“My fitness is improving,” “I am healthy,” and “a break is okay” will help you let go of your shortcomings and move forward with renewed commitment.
+“My fitness is improving,” “I am healthy,” and “A break is okay” will help you move forward with renewed commitment.

 When you are faced with a challenging workout.

-Nothing beats the feeling of accomplishment after a challenge, but sometimes you need a mental boost to push through.
-Stay focused and use phrases, like “I am strong,” “I can do this,” and “I am up for the challenge,” to change your attitude and reach new goals that you once thought were impossible.
+Nothing beats the feeling of accomplishment after a challenge, but sometimes, you need a mental boost to push through.
+Stay focused and use phrases like, “This is what it feels like to get stronger” and “I can do hard things” to reach new fitness goals.

 Lori Rice, M.S., is a nutritional scientist and author with a passion for healthy cooking, exercise physiology, and food photography.